aws-samples/sample-iceberg-schema-evolution-pyiceberg/README.md

 # Iceberg Schema Evolution

-A serverless AWS solution for managing Apache Iceberg table schema evolution using AWS Lambda, deployed with AWS CDK.
+A serverless AWS solution for managing Apache Iceberg table schema evolution using AWS Lambda and PyIceberg, deployed with AWS CDK.

 ## Overview